The CFO'S Perspective

 Have any of the terms or relationships with vendors changed that could affect the speed or amount that you are paid for products or services?
 Your systems should be able to identify patterns in debtor remittance that allow for more accurate forecasting.
 Have you had recent price changes that will adjust your figures?

 Your company may have a new product release scheduled which will affect sales or it could have had a product recall which is going to throw a wrench into your forecast figures.
-Consider what just happened with Ford Motor Company.
-Recalling 350,000 current year trucks and SUVs will not only affect future sales figures but expenses as well.
+Consider what just happened with Hyundai and Kia – almost 170,000 of their EVs were recalled over a software problem.

 Variable expenses will change along with your production and sales volume.
 This includes your cost of goods sold (COGS) as well as recurring variable expenses such as quarterly taxes, seasonal inventory, and months with an extra pay period.